menu

 Demographics

-The population of Woodbury has a very low overall level of education: only 9.40% of people over 25 hold a 4-year college degree or higher.
+The citizens of Woodbury have a very low rate of college education: just 9.40% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Woodbury in 2022 was $21,429, which is low income relative to Georgia and the nation.
 This equates to an annual income of $85,716 for a family of four.
 However, Woodbury contains both very wealthy and poor people as well.
 Woodbury also has one of the higher rates of people living in poverty in the nation, with 30.98% of its population below the federal poverty line.